 For full-text catalogs that have been imported from SQL Server 2005 (9.x), the full-text catalog is still a database file in its own filegroup.
 The SQL Server 2005 (9.x) backup process for full-text catalogs still applies except that the MSFTESQL service does not exist in SQL Server.
 For information about the SQL Server 2005 (9.x) process, see Backing Up and Restoring Full-Text Catalogs in SQL Server 2005 Books Online.

-Migrating full-text indexes when upgrading a database to SQL Server
+Migrating full-text indexes when upgrading a database

-Database files and full-text catalogs from a previous version of SQL Server can be upgraded to an existing SQL Server server instance by using attach, restore, or the Copy Database Wizard.
+Database files and full-text catalogs from a previous version of SQL Server can be upgraded to an existing instance by using attach, restore, or the Copy Database Wizard.
 SQL Server 2005 (9.x) full-text indexes, if any, are either imported, reset, or rebuilt.
 The upgrade_option server property controls which full-text upgrade option the server instance uses during these database upgrades.

 To change full-text upgrade behavior on a server instance